 This digital signal is sent to a microprocessor that interprets the signal based on a characterization algorithm that is unique to each individual sensor.
 (In an extensive manufacturing process, each sensor / electronics pairing is characterized to ensure the output of the signal from the transducers meets or exceeds its accuracy specification.)

 The characterized digital signal then goes to a RS232 or RS485 converter where it is converted to an ASCII string and sent out on demand through an RS232 or RS485 communication port.
 For a unit with an analog output, this digital signal is also sent to a digital to analog converter where it is turned back into a fully characterized analog signal suitable for transmission into a control or monitoring system.

 The resolution of the digital signal output is > 1 PPM.
 The update rate for the digital and analog output is 50 Hz.
 Resolution for the analog output ranges from 1 part in 87,000 to 1 part in 870,000, depending on the voltage output range selected.

 Below is a flow chart that shows a simplified signal processing scheme:

-As an example, Mensor model CPT6100 and the soon to be released model CPT6030 are available with an analog option.
+As an example, Mensor model CPT6100 and model CPT6030 are available with an analog option.